Are you interested in starting a small hobby farm?

 Curious what exactly one is?

-They are a passion project that individuals take on for joy or therapeutic purposes.
+Well, hobby farms are a passion project that individuals take on for joy or therapeutic purposes.

-As a perk, they often use them to feed their families or sell their small yield at local farmer’s markets.
+As a perk, they often use them to feed their families or sell their yield at local farmer’s markets.

 If this sounds up your alley, keep reading to learn all you need to know about starting your very own hobby farm.